mrmoeller/mrmoeller.github.io/README.md

 You can use [google](https://www.google.com/) to google stuff.

-Or you can just look at this picture of a grizzly bear [picture](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&cad=rja&uact=8&ved=0ahUKEwiA-tyzm-PYAhVDKKwKHYtADNoQjRwIBw&url=https%3A%2F%2Fwww.express.co.uk%2Fnews%2Fnature%2F453765%2FI-m-not-such-a-grizzly-bear-cub-gives-a-wave-in-adorable-snapshot&psig=AOvVaw3JaBbOcBwjtDLNVPaJUdak&ust=1516423353297619) to see what a bear really looks like.
+Or you can just look at this video of a grizzly bear [video](https://www.youtube.com/watch?v=O6Xo21L0ybE) to see what a bear really looks like.

 ### Title